Christ-Centered Education at St. Michael School

 Students attend parish Mass weekly.
-Our St. Michael the Archangel parish priests, Fr.
+Our St. Michael the Archangel parish priests, Msgr.
 Doug Reed, Fr.
-Ryan Elder, and Fr.
-Dan Oschwald visit our classrooms regularly, help out at carpool, lead morning or afternoon prayers, hear confessions, and participate in faith formation and sacramental preparation for our students.
+Noe Ramirez, and Fr.
+James Labosky visit our classrooms regularly, help out at carpool, lead morning or afternoon prayers, hear confessions, and participate in faith formation and sacramental preparation for our students.

 Purposeful technology integration at St. Michael Catholic School leads to academic excellence.
 There are Promethean Boards in all classrooms, a state-of-the art computer lab with touch-screen computers, three laptop carts for checkout, and four iPad carts.

-Students in Pre-K through Grade 8 study Spanish up to three times a week.
+Students in Pre-K through Grade 8 study Spanish up to four times a week.
 We offer a standard and accelerated foreign language program.

 All students enjoy our Art Studio, where creativity is encouraged based on the individual student's interests.
 Students may focus on one of four themes for their independent projects and may use our 3D printer and computers to create models of their designs and videos.
 We purposefully connect art, math, and science!

 Developing the talents of each child is key at St. Michael School.
 PLT (Professional Learning Teams) meet monthy to reinforce each child's learning needs, discuss ITBS data to customize instruction, plan cross-curricular units, seamless technology integration, and discuss best practices for learning.

 Each Pre-K through Grade 5 classroom has an Instructional Teacher Assistant to help with more individualized attention, and we have Instructional Resource Assistants to help with Math and Language Arts.